Alex Verdugo Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in the league.

-- The Mariners have a 3.82 team ERA that ranks fifth among all MLB pitching staffs.
+- The Mariners have a 3.84 team ERA that ranks fourth among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender 117 home runs (1.1 per game), the ninth-fewest in baseball.

-- Miller (7-3) gets the starting nod for the Mariners in his 15th start of the season.
-He has a 3.96 ERA in 75 2/3 innings pitched, with 71 strikeouts.
+- Gilbert will look to secure his 10th victory when he gets the start for the Mariners, his 22nd of the season.
+He is 9-5 with a 3.83 ERA and 121 strikeouts through 124 2/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Minnesota Twins, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.
+- His last appearance came on Saturday against the Arizona Diamondbacks, when the righty threw 6 1/3 innings, surrendering two earned runs while giving up nine hits.

-- In 14 games this season, the 24-year-old has amassed an ERA of 3.96, with 8.5 strikeouts per nine innings.
-Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.